en_USEnglish

 Browser compatibility

-Browser compatibility is an essential aspect of end-to-end testing.
+Browser compatibility is a key aspect of end-to-end testing.
 With Cypress, you can easily run tests on different browsers without having to modify your test code.

-Cypress supports the most commonly used browsers, such as Chrome, Firefox, Safari and Edge.
-This ensures that your application works correctly on all popular browsers.
+Cypress supports the most commonly used browsers such as Chrome, Firefox, Safari, and Edge.
+This ensures your application runs smoothly on all popular browsers.

-What's more, Cypress offers browser-specific functionality, enabling you to carry out more accurate and realistic tests.
-For example, you can simulate browser-specific mouse actions to ensure that your application behaves in the same way across all browsers.
+Additionally, Cypress offers browser-specific features, allowing you to perform more accurate and realistic testing.
+For example, you can simulate browser-specific mouse actions to ensure your application behaves the same across all browsers.

-Ease of use and set-up is another major advantage of Cypress.
-The tool is designed to be user-friendly and easy to use, even for people with no prior experience of automated testing.
+Ease of use and setup is another major advantage of Cypress.
+The tool is designed to be user-friendly and easy to use, even for people with no prior experience with automated testing.

-What's more, Cypress offers advanced configuration features that let you easily customize your tests to suit your specific needs.
-You can define environment variables, configuration options and custom behaviors for your tests.
+Additionally, Cypress offers advanced configuration features that allow you to easily customize your tests to meet your specific needs.
+You can define environment variables, configuration options, and custom behaviors for your tests.

-Finally, Cypress also provides integrated debugging tools that simplify the test troubleshooting process.
-You can easily record screenshots, view test logs and use other debugging features to quickly identify and resolve problems.
+Finally, Cypress also provides built-in debugging tools that simplify the test troubleshooting process.
+You can easily record screenshots, view test logs, and use other debugging features to quickly identify and resolve issues.

 Cypress installation

 To start using Cypress, you must first install it on your system.
-Here's how to install Cypress via npm.
+Here are the steps to install Cypress via npm.

 Prerequisites